Jean-Pierre Berenger

-Jean-Pierre Bérenger (1737– June, 1807) was a Swiss editor, historian, translator and pamphletist.
+Jean-Pierre Bérenger (1737– June, 1807) was a editor, historian, translator and pamphletist from the Republic of Geneva.

-He was born in Geneva to a family not native to the city, hence lacking citizenship.
+He was born in Geneva, Republic of Geneva to a family not native to the city, hence lacking citizenship.
 He studied in Geneva, and appears to have led a movement to gain political rights for similar residents, prompting his exile in 1770 by the Council of Ten.
 He moved to Lausanne, where he began to write.
 He was allowed to return to Geneva in 1781, where he successfully continued to agitate for participation.
 He corresponded by mail frequently with Benjamin Franklin.

 Among his works, either written or edited, were:.